 iii) Don’t feel that you’ll offend customers by getting down to business quickly.

 iv) Don’t talk about solutions too soon.
 One of the most common faults in selling is talking about your solutions and capabilities too early in the call.

 v) Concentrate on questions.
 Never forget that the Preliminaries aren’t the most important part of the call.
 Often, when Neil has been traveling with salespeople, he has noticed that they waste time before a call worrying about how they should open it.
 They could be using that time far more effectively to plan some questions instead.

-According to the book SPIN Selling, the Four Golden Rules for Learning Skills
+According to the book, the Four Golden Rules for Learning Skills are the following

 People who successfully learn complex skills do so by practicing one behavior at a time, and not by trying to handle multiple behaviors at once.